 EF2000iS is also more fuel-efficient owing to the fact that it uses an engine with 79cc OHV that disintegrates built-up heat and works cooler.
 With a running wattage of 1,600 and 2,000 at the peak, this Yamaha model creates a higher level of current (about 13-16 amps) at only 120 Volts.

 The Yamaha models are expensive but well worth it.
-The most advanced model, the EF2000iS, costs $990, a fair price to pay for a true one time investment.
+The most advanced model, the EF2000iS, is fairly expensive, but a a fair price to pay for a true one time investment.

-For those looking for something slightly less expensive, you can buy the Champion 73531i with a noise level of 54 decibel at only $599.
+For those looking for something slightly less expensive, you can buy the Champion 73531i with a noise level of 54 decibel.

 Choosing the right inverter generator is quite a matter of preference and priority.
 If you’re the type who wants an economical unit, there are several inverter generators that are cheaper but are also dependable.
 If you want to purchase one that you can use for a long time, there are also high-end models that are relatively more expensive.